 Financial Hardship and Child Support

-Perhaps one of the most unfortunate situations is when it parents falls on tough financial times and can’t make their regularly scheduled child-support payments.
+Perhaps one of the most unfortunate situations is when parents fall on tough financial times and can’t make their regularly scheduled child-support payments.
 In this situation, the parent finds themselves between a rock and a hard place.
-They can’t afford to hire attorney because they don’t have enough money, and yet they need to go to family court to ask the court to reduce their child support payments.
+They can’t afford to hire an attorney because they don’t have enough money, and yet they need to go to family court to ask the court to reduce their child support payments.
 Nevertheless, being proactive is the best way to keep from being thrown in jail for falling behind on support.
 In the end, it is better to fall behind on credit card or installment payments and use that money to either catch up or hire an attorney than to face a rule to show cause and possible jail time.

 If a parent fails behind, they can petition the family court to do one of two things.
 First, they may ask the court to place them on a payment program to allow them to catch up over time on their arrearages.
 If the parent’s financial situation has taken a more permanent turn for the worse, then they can petition the court to reduce their support obligation based on a “material change in circumstances.”
 In many cases, simply showing a loss of income isn’t enough to reduce support.
 The parent must also show that they have done all they can to reduce their living and personal expenses to try to meet their current child support obligation.